 - Accreditation – Accreditation is not required.
 It’s a much higher set of standards that good providers choose to meet.
 CARF is the highest accreditation in this industry, earned by only 20% of treatment providers.
 The CARF seal is a good sign, then confirm the accreditation.

 - Insurance – Living in a nice place with access to 24/7 medical and clinical care for 30 days isn’t always an option without insurance.
-Plus, being in-network means health insurancers are continually monitoring the quality and results.
+Plus, being in-network means health insurers are continually monitoring the quality and results.

 - Reviews – A reputable provider will have plenty of positive reviews on multiple websites.
 Instead of perfection, look for a consistent history of positive feedback.
 Reviews should be easy to find and above a 4-star.

 - Overall presence – The best facilities go above-and-beyond the standards in ways that are hard to categorize — from having research departments and partnerships with universities to offering support like this Ask Our Doctors website.
 Some programs specialize in treating certain populations, like this veterans alcohol rehab that focuses on treating military trauma and addiction.

 Are there alcohol-only rehabs?